Cbakum/transpose_chord_sheet/README.md

 ## Description

-Wrote this program to make transposing chord sheets easier and faster for ukulele club.
+This program was written to make transposing chord sheets easier and faster for ukulele club.
 This works with .docx files (can come from Word documents or Google Docs).
-Preserves the original document and creates a copy with the new chord symbols.
+It preserves the original document and creates a copy with the new chord symbols.
 The main requirement for this program is that all chord symbols must be contained within square brackets:

 **<p style="text-align: center;">[CHORD]</p>**

+A simple music transposition library is included to define notes and intervals mathematically (in terms of semitones and scale degrees).
+String parsing is used to take in any arbitrary chord symbol and perform the proper transpositions.
+Complex chord symbols are broken down into up to three component pieces before transposition is applied.
+For example:

+**<p style="text-align: center;">[Ebmaj7/Bb]</p>**

+The music library will take this chord and break it down into three component pieces:

+**Root** = "Eb"

+**Quality** = "maj7/"

+**Bass** = "Bb"

+The root and bass will be transposed while the quality is left alone.
+Let's say the desire is to transpose upwards by a Major Second.
+After transposition, all three pieces can be recombined to form:

+**<p style="text-align: center;">[Fmaj7/C]</p>**

+As of now, if the chords are in bold, this quality is lost when writing to the new document.
+The next goal is to maintain boldness in the target documents.

 ## Getting Started